vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/3_Population.md

 Some of the decisions we make that translate into impact on our physical world are deeply personal and very difficult to address.
 No one wants to be told what they should eat, how often they should shower, or what temperature they should keep their dwelling.
 But the touchiest of all can be reproduction.
 It can be tricky to discuss population concerns with someone who has kids.
 Even if not intentional, it is too easy for the topic to be perceived as a personal attack on their own choices.
 And we're not talking about choices like what color socks to wear.
 Children are beloved by (most) parents, so the insinuation that having children is bad or damaging quickly gets tangled into a sense that their "angel" is being attacked-as is their "selfish" decision to have kids (see Box 3.2).
 The disconnect can be worse the larger the number of kids someone has.
 Couples having two kids take some solace in that they are exercising net-zero "replacement."

-(Having two kids is not a strict replacement, in that parents and children overlap (double- occupancy) on Earth.
+(Having two kids is not a strict replacement, in that parents and children overlap (doubleoccupancy) on Earth.
 But the practice is at least consistent with a steady state.)

 One common side-step is to focus attention on the high birthrates in other countries, so that the perceived fault lies elsewhere.
 As pointed out above, if stress on the planet-and living within our means-is what concerns us, undeveloped countries are not putting as much pressure on global resources as many of the more affluent countries are.
 So while pointing elsewhere offers a bit of a relief, and is a very natural tendency, it does not get the whole picture.

 The overall point is to be aware of the sensitive nature of this topic when discussing with others.
-Making someone feel bad about their choices- even if unintentionally-might in rare cases result in an appreciation and greater awareness.
+Making someone feel bad about their choiceseven if unintentionally-might in rare cases result in an appreciation and greater awareness.
 But it is more likely to alienate a person from an otherwise valuable perspective on the challenges we face.

 <details><summary>Box 3.2: Which is More Selfish? (द्रष्टुं नोद्यम्)</summary>